rauc/rauc/docs/integration.rst

 abstracts the loosely coupled storage setup, partitioning and boot strategy of your board to a coherent redundancy setup world view for RAUC.

-RAUC expects the file ``/etc/rauc/system.conf`` to describe the system it runs on in a way that all relevant information for performing updates and making decisions are given.
+RAUC expects its central configuration file ``/etc/rauc/system.conf`` to describe the system it runs on in a way that all relevant information for performing updates and making decisions are given.

-.. note:: For a full reference of the system.conf file refer to section :ref:`sec_ref_slot_config`
+.. note:: For a full reference of the system.conf file refer to section :ref:`sec_ref_slot_config`.

 Similar to other configuration files used by RAUC, the system configuration uses a key-value syntax (similar to those known from